 Grand Rapids is a relatively large city located in the state of Michigan.
 With a population of 195,097 people and 61 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
-Much of the housing stock in Grand Rapids was built prior to World War II, making it one of the older and more historic cities in the country.
+Grand Rapids has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Grand Rapids isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grand Rapids are a mix of both white- and blue-collar jobs.
+Grand Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Grand Rapids is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Grand Rapids who work in office and administrative support (12.67%), sales jobs (9.57%), and food service (8.09%).

 Many people in Grand Rapids take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Grand Rapids citizens for affordable transportation.